matghazaryan/DMNetworking/README.md

 * If you have **nested or multi level JSONResponse** you can set your path to parse exactly onto object.
 You don't need to create a lot of class at all.
 Create only **one class** for parsing object
 * **Custom status handling:** Sometimes all response has status code 200 and all logic using custom statuses.
 DMNetworking gives you a way to handle this as well.
 * If there is **no internet connection** before and during the request DMNetworking can tell you about this.
 You don't need to write code for checking is there an internet do a request or something else.
 If you want load your data from database if there is no internet connection you can do it using **no internet connection** listener.
+* You can set your logic **before making a request**, for example remove headers before making a request.
 * You can **upload** and **download** file in a simple way.
 * During the upload and download you can get **realtime updates by percentage.** It can help you to show progress directly.
 * Automatically updating **the token(API token or JWT token)**